puli/repository/doc/symfony.md

 Installation
 ------------

-To use Puli in the Config component, create a new [`PuliFileLocator`] and pass it to your file loaders:
+To locate configuration files with Puli, create a new [`PuliFileLocator`] and pass it to your file loaders:

 ```php
 use Webmozart\Puli\Extension\Symfony\Config\PuliFileLocator;